aliffashraff/Fullstack-MERN-Projects/Food-Delivery-Web-App/README.md

 - **Admin Panel:** Use the admin panel to manage food items, view orders, and handle user accounts.
 - **API Endpoints:** Access the API documentation to interact with the backend and perform CRUD operations on food items, orders, and user accounts.

+## Contributing
+Contributions are welcome!
+If you have suggestions or find issues, feel free to open an issue or submit a pull request.

+## Contact
+Feel free to reach out to me via [aliffzulkiffli97@gmail.com](mailto:aliffzulkiffli97@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/aliff-ashraff/).